Deep Waters (1948 film): Production

-In December 1946, 20th Century Fox bought the rights of the book Spoonhandle by Ruth Moore in order to produce a film adaption.
+In December 1946, 20th Century Fox bought the rights to the novel Spoonhandle by Ruth Moore in order to produce a film adaption.
 Initially, Louis de Rochemont was assigned to produce and Mark Stevens was set to star.

 Filming took place during late 1947, in the original Maine locations of the story.

 Legacy

 Deep Waters was the first film to be broadcast (joined a half-hour in progress) on Atlanta-based Superstation WTCG (now TBS) at 1 p.m.
 Eastern Time on December 17, 1976, when the station's signal was beamed via the Satcom 1 satellite to all cable providers across the Americas.